 Wash jars in hot soapy water and rinse with boiling hot water – let drain.

 In a cooking pot large enough boil enough water to cover the jar or jars.
 Place your jar/s into submerged water and let them boil in fully covered by the water for 10 minutes.

 3. Cool Leftovers

 Cool leftovers to room temperature before refrigerating or freezing.
 This will ensure your food retains its nutrients and will not contaminate surrounding food items.
 Nor will it partially defrost other frozen items in your freezer.
 Further, and very importantly you will not cause a thermal shock reaction when the hot jar meets the very cold freezer.
-Ever had to clean out a freezer that is frosted up – No Easy Task!
+Ever had to clean out a freezer that is frosted up – It’s no Easy Task!

-4. Filling Storage Jar, Container or Ziplock
+4. Filling Storage Jar, Container, or Ziplock

 The key to freezing soup in glass jars or any other container is to leave enough air space for the liquid to expand while it freezes.
 Otherwise, you’ll be left cleaning up sloshy frozen soup and shattered glass from your freezer, and nobody wants that.